-Motility of L4 exposed to either cinnamon extract or PAC fractions was assessed at 12-hour movement^{22,48}.
+Motility of L4 exposed to either cinnamon extract or PAC fractions was assessed at 12-hour intervals for up to 60 hours using a motility scoring system where 5 is fully motile and 0 is no movement^{22,48}.
 Larvae that scored 0 on two successive time-points were considered dead.
 The motility of L4 exposed to CA was assessed after 6 hours incubation.
-All assays included media only, as a negative control, and ivermectin (50 μg/mL) as a positive control.
+All assays included media only, as a negative control, and ivermectin ($50\mu g/mL$) as a positive control.
 O. dentatum L3 survival was also assessed by an agar-based migration inhibition assay33.
 The number of migrating worms was used as a surrogate measure for the number of live worms, as we have observed with O. dentatum in this assay that close to 100% of viable worms are able to migrate.
-Survival of T. suis exposed to
+Survival of T. suis exposed to CA was assessed as described above for survival of A. suum L3, after 2 hours incubation.